ErandBizati/TravelEye/README.md

 - SMA Antenna (Bingfu BFN00419)
 - Normal Open Button (Twidec Push Button 7mm)

 This project uses a custom 3D printed case.
-The STL file for printing can be found in the repository.
+The STL file for printing can be found in the repository `TravelEyeCase.stl`.
 Black PLA filament was used for the final case.
 Case design is based on the exact parts used therefore, if any components are swapped out, the case might no longer fit all components

 ### Assembly
 The following diagram shows the layout of all the device components within the case